SixSq/old.sixsq.github.com/_posts/2013-09-30-blog-slipstream-cloud-connector-development.md

       </repositories>
     </profile>

+Also, the following dependencies are required to be able to build the example project:

++ `maven 3`
++ Python `nose` (for running Python unit tests and reporting results).
+Can be installed
+  with: `pip install nose`
++ `pylint` (Python source code analyzer).
+Can be installed with: `pip install pylint`

+To verify that you can successfully build the example project change to `SlipStreamConnector-Example` project directory and run

+    mvn clean verify

 After the connector is developed, both its parts -- server as .jar(s) and client as tarball -- should be installed on the SlipStream™ server.
 The Java connector should be made available in the class path of the server and the connector's